zerotheblackmage/carmen/README.md

 # carmen
-a quick and dirty Carmen Sandiego clone made in puthong
+a quick and dirty Carmen Sandiego clone made in python